kishanpatel-hub/SnakeGame/README.md

 ### A* Search

 Our A* search uses a heuristic in determining which successor to follow to minimize the cost to the successor state.
 In our implementation, our heuristic is Manhattan distance.
-So to choose best possible action, our A* agent runs the A* algorithm which finds the distance between the head of snake and food at each step and defines the path that can be followed to each the food.
+So to choose best possible action, our A* agent runs the A* algorithm which finds the distance between the head of snake and food at each step and defines the path that can be followed to reach the food.

 ![alt text](https://github.com/kishanpatel-hub/SnakeGame/blob/main/Res/A-final.gif)